Matrix86/driplane/src_docs/content/doc/filters/hash.md

 ### Output

-If the `extract` parameter is "false", the received Message will be propagated only if at least a hash is found in it.
+If the `extract` parameter is "false", the received Message will be propagated only if at least one hash is found in it.
-Otherwise if `extract` is "true" and the Message contains one or more hashes, the `main` field of the propagated Message will contain only the extracted hash.
+Otherwise, if `extract` is "true" and the Message contains one or more hashes, the `main` field of the propagated Message will contain only the extracted hash.

 If the `extract` parameter is "true" and the message is propagated, a new extra field is created: `fulltext` will contain the original `target` string.